mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 <!--

-- Kipnu is held back by Liffa, Magistrate enters and handles things
-- Fajro uses the alone time to convince Liffa that he alone can save Kip from Ulukoma.
-Liffa considers going to Ulukoma to be with Kip, but wants both of them to avoid it.
 - Doctor enters with the magistrate and checks on Fajro
 - Liffa is more agreeable and magistrate is pleased
 - Liffa asks about Kipnu, but magistrate says nothing can be done.
 Fajro says "the law is the law.
 Nothing can be done", basically.